-The 416 Traffic Unit also participates in numerous community initiatives and zero tolerance enforcement programs including "Click It or Ticket" and "Drunk Driving: Over the Limit/Under Arrest."
+The 416 Traffic Unit also emphasizes the importance of educating the public about safe driving through numerous community initiatives and zero tolerance enforcement programs.
+The Zero Tolerance Enforcement programs include: "High Visibility Enforcement", "Click It or Ticket" and "Drunk Driving: Over the Limit/Under Arrest".